ggthedev/resflash/README.md

 #### Resilient OpenBSD images for flash memory

-Resflash is a tool for building OpenBSD images for embedded and cloud environments in a programmatic, reproducible way.
+Resflash is a tool for building OpenBSD images for embedded and cloud systems in a reproducible way.
+Resflash exclusively uses read-only and memory-backed filesystems, and because the partitions are only written to during system upgrades (or as otherwise configured), filesystems are not subject to corruption or fsck due to power loss - and even cheap flash drives can last virtually forever.
 Resflash images can be written to any bootable flash media, such as USB drives, SD cards, or Compact Flash, or even conventional hard drives or SSDs.
-Resflash exclusively uses read-only and memory-backed filesystems, and because the partitions are written to only during system upgrades (or as otherwise configured), filesystems are not subject to corruption due to power loss - and even cheap flash drives can last virtually forever.
 Resflash was written from scratch, with inspiration drawn from [NanoBSD](https://www.freebsd.org/doc/en_US.ISO8859-1/articles/nanobsd/) and [flashrd](http://www.nmedia.net/flashrd/).

 ## Features